 To integrate your Java application with Auth0, add the following dependencies:

 - javax.servlet-api: is the library that allows you to create Java Servlets.
 You then need to add a Server dependency like Tomcat or Gretty, which one is up to you.
 Check our sample code for more information.

 - auth0-java-mvc-commons: is the Java library that allows you to use Auth0 with Java for server-side MVC web apps.
 It generates the Authorize URL that you need to call in order to authenticate and validates the result received on the way back to finally obtain the Auth0 Tokens that identify the user.
-You can always check the latest version in the library's GitHub.

 If you are using Gradle, add them to your